ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 Maybe you were a little surprised by the fact that every value can be used as a key in a map.
 Many programming languages have restrictions on that.

-The reason why this is not an issue in Clojure, is that in Clojure every data type is immutable (once create it can not be changed).
+Having maps itself as keys in other maps is not an issue in Clojure, because every data type is immutable (once create it can not be changed).
+In other languages, where this is not the case, you are restricted on the data types you can use as keys in maps / dicts / hashes.
 So how does one change things?
 You don't change the thing, you just apply a function that returns a new value.

 Think of it like math.
-If you add 1 to the number 2 you don't change the number
-2. You apply the function + to 2 with the argument 1 and get a 3 back.
+If you add 1 to the number `2` you don't change the number `2`.
+You apply the function + to `2` with the argument `1` and get a `3` back.
-2 will always be the value 2.
+`2` will always be the value `2`.

-In other words you applied a transition function (+) to go to the value 3 from the value 2.
+In other words you applied a transition function (+) to go to the value `3` from the value `2`.

-Of coarse we also want to transition between values that are vectors or maps.
+Of course we also want to transition between values that are vectors or maps.
 The [cheatsheet](http://clojure.org/cheatsheet) has a list of all the functions you may want to apply to the different data types.
 Here we will cover the most basic functions: